 To avoid the monsoon season, October to April is recommended however temperatures will be higher.

 September and October by far has the highest rainfall while temperatures peak from May to August.

 Hanoi has the best climate in Vietnam making the best months to visit from December through to April.

 Getting around Vietnam is easier than you think with trains, buses and bikes readily available.
 If you are planning on hiring a scooter or motorbike for a length of the country adventure, I highly recommend being an experienced rider as road conditions throughout the country can be terrible and scary at time.
 Always wear a helmet – it’s actually a law in Vietnam (although many don’t obey it).

 If you are constrained by time, planes are a perfectly safe option in Vietnam.
 Opt for Vietnam Airlines over low-cost VietJet Air, which almost always runs with delays and cancellations.

 Major airports are located in Ho Chi Minh City and Hanoi while smaller regional airports are found in all of the mentioned places apart from the Mekong Delta and Sa Pa.

-- Adapter: Make sure you find a good universal adapter like the one I have to keep you charged.
-Otherwise, you may struggle to find one once you land.
+Remember that Vietnam uses the Type C adaptor.
+Make sure you find a good universal adapter like the one I have to keep you charged.
+Otherwise, you may be paying for a cheap one once you land.